OisinDavey/oisindavey.github.io/content/_index.md

 ### Hiya!

-My name is Oisín (with a fada); I'm studying to become a physicist/mathematician/something or other at Maynooth University, Ireland.
-At time of writing, I've just recently returned from working at CERN in Geneva and have entered my final year of undergrad.
+My name is Oisín (with a fada); I'm studying to become a physicist at Cambridge University.
+At time of writing, I've just graduated with a Bachelor's degree from Maynooth University.

 ### Listening